Join my official reader group...

 #1 Best Seller in U.S. Horror Fiction (Amazon.com)

 Named to Horror Writers Association 2021 "List of Recommended Works"

 Over 200 ratings on Goodreads

 THE EPIC CONCLUSION TO SENTINEL.
 It's been four months since tragedy rocked the rural hamlet of Bensalem, Virginia, and Sheriff Cheryl McNamara has vowed to uncover the truth about her town's dark history.
 Her big break comes from an unexpected source: her teenage daughter Skylar, whose fascination with the occult leads to a remarkable discovery.
 But a new evil rises, and tragedy strikes again.
 When the true form of the terror plaguing Bensalem for centuries is revealed, it is young Skylar who must face not only the Nothus, but also the centuries-old secrets behind it.

 #1 New Release in U.S. Horror Fiction (Amazon.com)

 Over 75 ratings on Goodreads

-An Amazon bestselling author of horror and dark fiction, Drew Starling is a husband and dog dad who loves strong female leads, martial arts, and long walks in the woods with canine companions.
+A #1 Amazon best seller and active member of the Horror Writers Association, Drew Starling is a husband and dog dad who loves strong female leads, martial arts, and long walks in the woods with canine companions.
 He would like to think his plots are better than his prose, but strives to make his words sound both beautiful and terrifying at the same time.
 He listens to Beethoven, Megadeth, and Enya when he writes, and he'd be absolutely delighted if you'd consider joining his mailing list (which you can find a link to about one and a half mouse scrolls up this page).
 His only rule of writing: the dog never dies.